 We also have an easily accessible way to report infringement, and a rigid content infringement notification process in place.
 Rights holders can report content they suspect to be unlawfully uploaded and we investigate and take prompt action on a case-by-case basis.

-Uploading a cover song is okay, though we ask that you provide sufficient metadata for us to identify the underlying original song.
+Cover songs are permitted, though we ask that you provide sufficient metadata for us to identify the underlying original song.

 Before you can upload music through Spotify for Artists, you accept our content licensing agreement.
 You should read the full agreement and consult a lawyer if you have any questions about the terms, but we can provide you with a plain-English summary.